langroid/langroid/CONTRIBUTING.md

 **DEMOS, POC, Use-cases**

+- **Text labeling/classification:** Specifically do what this repo does: https://github.com/refuel-ai/autolabel, but using Langroid instead of Langchain (which that repo uses).
 - Data Analyst Demo: A multi-agent system that automates a data analysis workflow, e.g. feature-exploration, visualization, ML model training.
 - Document classification based on rules in an unstructured “policy” document.